-Vehicle Implied Consent Law refusal suspensions
+Operation of the bill--Vehicle Implied Consent Law refusal suspensions

-The act provides for consideration of prior related convictions in determining the length of a Vehicle Implied Consent Law refusal suspension.
-The act does not change the length of the suspensions.
+The bill provides for consideration of prior related convictions in determining the length of a Vehicle Implied Consent Law refusal suspension.
+The bill does not change the length of the suspensions.

-Under the act, a "Vehicle Implied Consent Law refusal suspension" is determined as follows (the changes made by the act are indicated in italics):
+Under the bill, a "Vehicle Implied Consent Law refusal suspension" is determined as follows (the changes made by the bill are indicated in italics):

-- (1) Except as provided in paragraph (2), (3), or (4), below, the suspension remains a Class C suspension (a period of one year) under R.C.
-4510.02(B); - (2) If the arrested person, within six years of the date of the refusal, had refused one previous request to consent to a chemical test or had been convicted of or pleaded guilty to one state OVI, state OVUAC, or other equivalent offense (as defined in the act), the suspension is a Class B suspension (a period of two years) under R.C.
+(1) Except as provided in paragraph (2), (3), or (4), below, the suspension remains as under existing law a Class C suspension (a period of one year) under R.C.
 4510.02(B);

+(2) If the arrested person, within six years of the date of the refusal, had refused one previous request to consent to a chemical test or had been convicted of or pleaded guilty to one state OVI, state OVUAC, or other equivalent offense (as defined in the bill and as described below in "Definition of "equivalent offense" as used in OVI and OMWI laws"), the suspension is a Class B suspension (a period of two years) under R.C.
+4510.02(B);

-- (3) If the arrested person, within six years of the date of the refusal, had refused two previous requests to consent to a chemical test, had been convicted of or pleaded guilty to two state OVI, state OVUAC, or other equivalent offenses, or had refused one previous request to consent to a chemical test and also had been convicted of or pleaded guilty to one state OVI, state OVUAC, or other equivalent offense, the suspension is a Class A suspension (a period of three years); - (4) If the arrested person within six years of the date of the refusal, had refused three or more previous requests to consent to a chemical test, had been convicted of or pleaded guilty to three or more state OVI, state OVUAC, or other equivalent offenses, or had refused a number of previous requests to consent to a chemical test and also had been convicted of or pleaded guilty to a number of state OVI, state OVUAC, or other equivalent offenses that cumulatively total three or more such refusals, convictions, and guilty pleas, each of which violations or offenses arose from an incident other than an incident that led to any of the refusals, the suspension is for five years.
+(3) If the arrested person, within six years of the date of the refusal, had refused two previous requests to consent to a chemical test, had been convicted of or pleaded guilty to two state OVI, state OVUAC, or other equivalent offenses, or had refused one previous request to consent to a chemical test and also had been convicted of or pleaded guilty to one state OVI, state OVUAC, or other equivalent offense, the suspension is a Class A suspension (a period of three years);

+(4) If the arrested person within six years of the date of the refusal, had refused three or more previous requests to consent to a chemical test, had been convicted of or pleaded guilty to three or more state OVI, state OVUAC, or other equivalent offenses, or had refused a number of previous requests to consent to a chemical test and also had been convicted of or pleaded guilty to a number of state OVI, state OVUAC, or other equivalent offenses that cumulatively total three or more such refusals, convictions, and guilty pleas, each of which violations or offenses arose from an incident other than an incident that led to any of the refusals, the suspension is for five years.
 (R.C.
 4511.191(B)(1).)